SighvaturSveinsson/ARverk/README.md

 ## Kafli 2
 ### 10/10 points (100.00%)
-### Question 1
+### 1. What is a drawback of outside-in tracking?
 Correct
 1 / 1 point
-1. What is a drawback of outside-in tracking?

-### Question 2
+### 2. With outside-in tracking, sensors are housed within the AR device itself.
 Correct
 1 / 1 point
-2. With outside-in tracking, sensors are housed within the AR device itself.

-### Question 3
+### 3. Which of the following devices uses inside-out tracking?
 Correct
 1 / 1 point
-3. Which of the following devices uses inside-out tracking?

-### Question 4
+### 4. How does ARCore understand the phone’s position and orientation relative to the world around it?
 Correct
 1 / 1 point
-4. How does ARCore understand the phone’s position and orientation relative to the world around it?

-### Question 5
+### 5. Clusters of feature points on a surface are used to create:
 Correct
 1 / 1 point
-5. Clusters of feature points on a surface are used to create:

-### Question 6
+### 6. As you walk around an AR experience with your phone, errors accumulate and a device’s position and orientation may shift.
+What is this called?
 Correct
 1 / 1 point
-6. As you walk around an AR experience with your phone, errors accumulate and a device’s position and orientation may shift.
-What is this called?

-### Question 7
+### 7. Which best describes feature points?
 Correct
-1 / 1
+1 / 1 point
-point
-7. Question 7
-Which best describes feature points?

-### Question 8
+### 8. Which of the following is not a technical constraint facing current smartphone AR technology?
 Correct
 1 / 1 point
-8. Which of the following is not a technical constraint facing current smartphone AR technology?

-### Question 9
+### 9. The benefit of inside-out tracking is…
 Correct
 1 / 1 point
-9. The benefit of inside-out tracking is…

-### Question 10
+### 10. A computer mouse is an example of a User Interface Metaphor.
 Correct
 1 / 1 point
-10. A computer mouse is an example of a User Interface Metaphor.

 ## Kafli 3

 ### 1. ARCore is available in China.

-True
+True (X)

 False

 ### 2. ARCore has a hard time detecting feature points on...

-Smooth white surfaces (x)
+Smooth white surfaces (X)

 Surfaces with contrasting textures